Trump court pick tearfully denies woman's sexual assault allegation

 Her strongest memory of the incident, Ford said, was the “uproarious laughter between the two (Kavanaugh and Judge) and their having fun at my expense.”
 She said the laughter has haunted her ever since.

-Republican Chuck Grassley, the chairman of the committee who strongly supported Kavanaugh during confirmation hearings earlier in the month, declined to give his views on Ford’s testimony.
+A White House official described Trump’s reaction to Kavanaugh’s dramatic defense as positive, saying the nominee significantly helped his case after Ford’s testimony.
+“People are going to walk away from this thing feeling that there are two passionate, credible people talking,” the official said.

-“I shouldn’t comment until we’re all done and maybe not comment until I’ve slept on it,” Grassley told reporters during a break.
+“I think every Republican has a fair reason to vote for him and not a real fair reason not to vote for him,” the official added.

 Two other women, Deborah Ramirez and Julie Swetnick, have accused Kavanaugh of sexual misconduct in the 1980s.
-He has also denied those allegations.

 Ramirez accused Kavanaugh of exposing himself during a drunken dormitory party during the 1983-84 academic year when both attended Yale University.